noarrassam/Push-Pop/README.md

 ## Description

-It's a simple application that uses mapping (key, value) to convert an object into array to push all values through push parameter in array as well as a user can pop the last value of an array, including getting the index.
+It's a simple application that uses mapping (key, value) to push values through push parameter, and also user can pop the last value of length, including get index of an object.

 ## Used